4rterius/cgtfs/README.md

 It is recommended to instantiate them with `init_*(..)` function return value.

-*Please note: All IDs are stored as strings.*
+*Note 1: All IDs are stored as strings.*

+*Note 2: If member/field name starts with the name of the entity (for instance, `agency_id` of the `agency_t` struct), the entity name is omitted, to make naming semantic and avoid duplicity.
+Otherwise, struct member names correspond with the field names.*

 Struct | Contents
 ------ | --------